AnnAngela/eslint-packages/packages/eslint-formatter-gha/README.md

 According to [the blog "Deprecation of formatting rules"](https://eslint.org/blog/2023/10/deprecating-formatting-rules/) and [the release note of ESLint v8.53](https://eslint.org/blog/2023/11/eslint-v8.53.0-released/), a batch of formatting rules have been marked as deprecated in documents.

+But:

-But in the cli, the deprecation of the rules is only visible after v9.
+* In the cli, the deprecation of the rules is only visible after v9;
+* There are still some deprecated rules being used in the recommended config from `@eslint/js`.

 So the default value of environment variable `ESLINT_FORMATTER_GHA_DEPRECATED_RULES_SEVERITY` will remain as `debug` until ESLint v9 is released, to prevent unexpected large amounts of log output.

 After that, the default value will be changed to `notice` with the v2 major release of this package.